Fitness, Personal Training, & Exercise Science

 7. Know Their Nutrition Obstacles

 As the holidays get into full swing, it’s likely that your nutrition clients know what’s coming.
 Aunt Jenny’s famous rum cake, their mom’s super cheesy pasta dishes, the office party’s open bar—there will be tons of temptations.
-Having clients identify what’s coming up can help you both create a plan that balances out those obstacles with healthier holiday eating.
+Help clients develop strategies to navigate these situations, such as:

 8. Have a Go-To Holiday Dish